Jswizzy/Android-Notes/App_Architecture/ui_events.md

 ## Definitions

-UI:
+UI
-View-based or Compose code that handles user interface
+: View-based or Compose code that handles user interface

-UI Events:
+UI Events
-user interactions
+: user interactions

-User Events:
+User Events
-Events that the user produces when interacting with the app.
+: Events that the user produces when interacting with the app.

 ## Handling User Events